 Late/Provisional Enrollment Fee: A fee of $100 was charged if a student failed to register on enrollment day.

 Late Registration Fee: A fee of $100 was charged if a student failed to file their course registration with the Registrar’s office by the deadline.

 Late Motor Vehicle or Firearm Registration Fee: $25 plus $10 for each successive day, or portion thereof, after the appropriate deadline.

-Return Check Charge: There is a $30.00 charge for each check returned by your bank.
+Return Check Charge: There was a $30 charge for each check returned by a student’s bank.

-All charges are subject to change and payable in advance.
+All charges were subject to change and payable in advance.

 - Part-time students: per credit: $1,329

 - Each credit, including tutorials, over the maximum of 18 credits: per credit: $1,329

 - Each audit over the maximum of 18 credits: $500

 - Materials fees for Visual Arts courses: $20-100